davidmreed/nonskating.club/content/guides/scorekeeper.md

 As with all officiating positions in roller derby, it’s important to be aware that Scorekeeping is a combination of *what the rules explicitly say*, *how the rules are interpreted by the community*, and *common practices that are not rule-driven*.

-Scorekeeping, in particular, is driven by the needs of the WFTDA Statsbook.
+Scorekeeping, in particular, is driven by the needs of the WFTDA and JRDA Statsbooks.
 Scorekeeping is a paperwork-intensive and highly routine-based role.
-While little decision-making or interpretation is needed by scorekeepers, they must remain attentive to events on the track at all times, and must rigorously and consistently follow data-entry guidelines to produce a correct record of the game.
+While little decision-making or interpretation is required of scorekeepers, they must remain attentive to events on the track at all times, and must rigorously and consistently follow data-entry guidelines to produce a correct record of the game.

 ## Resources